Health Information Management Technology, AAS

 Student Learning Outcomes:

-• Students will accurately select and sequence diagnostic and procedural medical codes from health information records based on official coding and reimbursement guidelines.
+• 100% of students will score 70% or greater on selecting and sequencing diagnostic medical codes form health information case studies based on official coding and reimbursement guidelines.

 Entrance Requirements: Refer to Admission criteria.
 Click for Entrance Score Requirements.

 Age: Applicant must be 16 years of age or older.

 Education: An applicant must be a high school graduate or the equivalent (GED).
 College transcripts will be evaluated on an individual basis.

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Additional Requirements: A Criminal background check and drug toxicology may be required for Internship/Externship and/or Employer.
 Results will affect employment options and will need to be discussed with your advisor.